-PulPac is a technology that can enable a large scale transition from single-use plastic to paper.
+PulPac is a dry molding fiber technology that enables a large scale transition from single-use plastic to paper.

 PulPac is a novel dry production method that makes it possible to mold cellulose at manufacturing speeds comparable to traditional resin forming methods.

-PulPac was invented and patented in 2016 and the technology is now being industrialized.
+PulPac invented and patented the dry molding fiber technology in 2016 and it is now being industrialized.

 - Cost less than plastics

 - Resource not competing with growing crops for food

 - Supply is globally available for large scale projects